-I seem to be constantly time traveling and I wonder where we all are if not here
+I am constantly time traveling and I wonder where we all are if not here?

 One moment I am driving in a snowstorm of the Sangre De Cristo mountains, and the next I am scrambling to remember the old Pearl Jam lyrics and when I last sang them in the white Subaru driving through the Rabbit ears pass and arguing with him about whether they are Billy Joel or Eddie Vedder’s “Someday”.
 He always said we were singing a different “someday”, and lately this is one of the easiest things to understand of the past.

 It’s strange how sometimes we seem to know what we will cling to, years later.
 How the moment seems to jump out in bold print and surround the entire memory, until it outlasts everything else

 But I seem to never grasp the theme

 I am beginning to fear that it is not my own will that is driving.

 I remember reading sometime in my early teens that it is the most simple of truths that startle people the most.

 Being in charge shakes me from the dreamlike reverie and I am beginning to understand how skillful I have become at being in the passenger seat of my own life